 The class boundaries are plotted on the horizontal axis and the relative frequencies are plotted on the vertical axis.
+(This is not easy to do in R, so use another technology to graph a relative frequency histogram.)

 Figure 2.2.2: Relative Frequency Histogram for Monthly Rent